cockroachdb/avrogen/README.md

 Avrogen comes with a test schema that is derived from a customer workload.

-Each row is approximately 181 bytes.
+Each row is approximately 181 bytes (varies a bit)

 ```
 10k = 1.7 MiB